-An important result is that when the analysis error is smaller, as in the initial part (03:00 UTC) of R21, because of the many fast instabilities present in the first stages of error growth, only an insignificant fraction of the forecast error is captured by the set of 12 bred modes.
-This is evident in

-345 the bottom panel of Fig. 5.
+An important result is that, when the initial error is small and as long as it remains small, as in the initial part (00:00-03:00 UTC) of trajectory R21, because of the many fast instabilities present in the first stages of error growth, only a small fraction of the forecast error is captured by the bred modes.
+This is evident in the bottom panels of Fig. 4 and 5.

-12 additional bred vectors have been computed for two selected cases4: for 18H control trajectory with rescaling amplitudes 0.36 and period 30 min; for R21 control trajectory with 0.100 amplitude and 15 min period.
-A total of 24 orthonormal bred vectors is then available in these two cases, and the square norm of the error orthogonal projection onto each set is shown as a function of the sub-
+370 12 additional bred vectors have been computed for two selected cases4: for 18H control trajectory with rescaling amplitudes 0.36 and period 30 min; for R21 control trajectory with 0.100 amplitude and 15 min period.
+A total of 24 orthonormal bred vectors is then available in these two cases, and the square norm of the error orthogonal projection onto each set is shown as a function of the subspace dimension in Fig. 6.
+The top panel shows that for trajectory 18H (large initial error), though